genomicsclass/leanpub/manuscript/mds.md

 ```

 ![MDS computed with cmdscale function.](images/R/mds-tmp-mds2-1.png)
-Note that these two approaches are equivalent up to an arbirary sign change.
+Note that these two approaches are equivalent up to an arbitrary sign change.

 ```r